Rami24t/Salon-Appointment-Scheduler_Relational-Database/README.md

-# PostgreSQL Relational Database & Bash shell
+# Building a PostgreSQL Relational Database & Bash shell program
-## Salon Appointment Scheduler program
+## Salon Appointment Scheduler

 This 'Build a Salon Appointment Scheduler' SQL relational database & bash shell project is part of the freeCodeCamp 'Relational Database' curricumlum and certification.